VasiliyKolihalov/FatNetLib/docs/2-essentials/8-encryption.md

 ﻿# Encryption

-To guarantee the privacy of packages sent over the network, `FatNetLib` has an included encryption mechanism.
+To guarantee the privacy of packages sent over the network, `FatNetLib` has a built-in encryption mechanism.
-It is added by `ServerEncryptionModule` and `ClientEncryptionModule`, which are built into the standard modules `DefaultServerModule` and `DefaultClientModule`.
+It is added by `ServerEncryptionModule` and `ClientEncryptionModule`, which are included the standard modules `DefaultServerModule` and `DefaultClientModule`.
 The ECDH (Elliptic curve Diffie–Hellman) standard is implemented.
 During initialization, the P-521 curve is applied in asymmetric encryption.